 Have an early evening and get some well-deserved rest before the Sunday finale.
 Best of luck and hope you are the last one to jump tomorrow in the final Jumping Phase!

 One more action packed day but for a shorter period!
-The final horse inspection will begin at 7:30, and then the Prelims will head directly to their jumping phase.
-Training and Novice will follow, with riders jumping in reverse order of standing.
+The final horse inspection will begin at 7:45, and then the Training riders will head directly to their jumping phase.
+Novice will follow, with riders jumping in reverse order of standing.
 A mounted awards ceremony concludes each level with lots of cheers and goodies!!
 We will announce provisional start times BUT you are responsible for listening to the PA and being prepared and timely to the warm up.
+Don’t be late!

 ALL riders must plan to have stalls checked prior to departure.
-For Sunday departures, our weekend horse trials XC phase will be going on so trailer packing and departure will be under the strict guidance of Lorraine and any one else assisting her.
+For Sunday departures, our weekend horse trials XC phase will be going on so trailer packing and departure will be under the strict guidance of a committee member and any one else assisting her.
 Thanks for considering leaving your muck deposits for our 321 GO FIGHT BREAST CANCER Campaign.

 STABLING ARRIVAL DETAILS: